mayolabvision/HelperFunctions/README.md

 > **mstEye** - contains horizontal and vertical eye positions and velocities for entire length of trial (at each ms) <br />
 > **tagSection** - contains timing info for trial (stTimeMS = stimulus onset, durMS = length of time after stim onset) <br />
 > **units** - spike times for each unit recorded during that trial, relative to trial onset <br />

+---
+## What are the first steps you should take for preprocessing the data?

+#### 1. Remove empty trials, trials missing important fields, and units that are dropped over the course of a session